MicrosoftDocs/VBA-Docs/api/Project.shape.md

     Set textShape = theReport.Shapes.AddTextbox(msoTextOrientationHorizontal, 30, 30, 300, 100)
     textShape.Name = "TestTextBox"

     textShape.TextFrame2.TextRange.Characters.Text = "This is a test.
-It is only a test. " _
+It's only a test. " _
         & "If it had been real information, there would be some real text here." textShape.TextFrame2.TextRange.Characters(1, 15).ParagraphFormat.FirstLineIndent = 0